 Many of us never reach our full potential.
 It’s true whether it’s fulfilling our calling, doing great things for God or even being as healthy as we could be.
-Let’s face it, if being healthy was easy, then it would be a daily habit for us each day; the fitness industry would not be a billion dollar industry and our medical bills would be a lot lower.
-Success at anything takes hard work, discipline, consistency and determination.
-We owe it to ourselves to stay the course and live the healthy life that we were designed to live.
+Let’s face it, if being healthy was easy, then it would be a daily habit for us each day; the fitness industry would not be a billion-dollar industry and our medical bills would be a lot lower.
+Success at anything takes hard work, discipline, consistency, and determination.
+We owe it to ourselves to stay the course and live a healthy life that we were designed to live.

-You can read about the full story of Esther here:
+Click here to read the full story of Esther.

-I came upon 2 (what I consider) pivotal passages in the story;
+I came upon two (what I consider) pivotal passages in the story;

 After studying these 2 passages, I thought to myself, what if Ester did not step out of the familiar to the unfamiliar?
 What if she did not obey the calling that God had placed on her life?
 What if she was not willing to do what her uncle had asked her to do.
 What if she did not step out of her comfort zone and decide to risk it all?
 As I asked myself these questions, I could hear God asking me, “Cathy, do you want to be comfortable all of your life or do you want to fulfill your calling?”